trainfrombasics/myFirstRepo/README.md

 # myFirstRepo
-This is read me file, it will tell basic details of my repo
+This is read me file, it will tell basic details of my repo xyz